 Introductory bike rides can help if you’re experiencing one or two of the following.
 The sport of triathlon is brand new to you.
 Running is pounding your knees and you’ve begun cycling to cross-train.
 Triathlon injuries took their toll years ago and you’re returning to the sport, slowly but surely.
 Your friends tricked you into a weekly bike ride with the promise of beer, chips, and queso after.

 Whatever your reasoning, you need to become familiar with your new bike.
+It might be tempting to try new things with your bike.
+And it is true that sometimes we do have thoughts like is it illegal if we are riding a bike with no hands, doing a wheelie, or trying any other dangerous tricks.
+Whatever be the case, it is important to familiarize with your bike and avoid anything that can be dangerous to you, your bike and others around you.
 If operating gears is new to you, using them can be tricky on your first few rides.
 Your bike presents a new feel, leaning into the curves, becoming comfortable with the handling, drinking your hydration, eating your nutrition.

 Master these concepts on introductory bikes rides at the following Austin locations